notteddydev/reimagined_lamp/README.md

 - Maybe more effort that it's worth, but attach vcard to email / sms / whatsapp message
 - Add a site-wide button which hides archived items from all views.
 - Allow importing of contacts from .vcf files.
+- Determine how to deal with Address / AddressType issue. i.e. an Address can have AddressType of 'PREF'... but that doesn't specify which Contact the Address is the preferred for.
+Maybe AddressType should be related to ContactAddress instead?
+Not a big deal though.
+Sort it later.

 ### Handy Links